bcourter/bcourter.github.io/_posts/2023-03-29-knowing-math.md

 tags: Education Geometry
 ---

-On the [Geometric Processing Worldwide](https://discord.gg/Bk5FZ7g4sv){:target="_blank"} Discord server, a frequent participant was lamenting the challenge of absorbing all the great work going on in computational geometry.
+On the Geometric Processing Worldwide Discord server (contact me for an invite), a frequent participant was lamenting the challenge of absorbing all the great work going on in computational geometry.
 It caused me to consider my own challenges with learning math.

 For a long time I wanted to know math.
 I thought that I could learn what was out there but by glossing over the text and seeing the ideas, maintaining some sort of mental index to the math I might someday need to use.
 I would assume that the author's introductory instructions to do the exercises didn't apply to me.
 I usually only made it a few chapters into such texts.